SexChrLab/XYalign/docs/installation.rst

 		samtools

 .. note::
 	Bedtools is required for pybedtools and must be added to one's `PATH`.
-	Other external programs do not, however, and can be provided to XYalign using the appropriate flag(s)::
+XYalign will check that it is available by calling `bedtools`.
+Other external programs do not, however, need to be on one's `PATH` and can be provided to XYalign using the appropriate flag(s)::

 		--repairsh_path